-- How and where you will drop off and pick up children for visitation
+- How and where will you drop off and pick up children for visitation

 - Holiday visitation schedules

-- How much each will contribute to medical and educational expenses
+- How much will each contribute to medical and educational expenses

-- How you will approach modifications in the future
+- How will you approach modifications in the future

-- How you will handle relocation
+- How will you handle the relocation

 When Joint Custody Is Not Ideal